javierarce/toolbox/README.md

 Toolbox
 =====

-A collection of tools, APIs and other resources to use in creative coding projects.
+A collection of tools, APIs and other resources to use in creative coding web projects.

 Suggestions to improve this list (via [PR](https://github.com/javierarce/toolbox/pulls)) are welcomed.